Italo Scanga

 Italo Scanga (June 6, 1932 – July 27, 2001), an Italian-born American visual artist and educator.
 He was known for his sculptures, ceramics, glass, prints, and paintings, working as a neo-Dadaist, neo-Expressionist, and neo-Cubist; his art was mostly created from found objects and/or ordinary objects.
 Scanga taught for many years at the University of California, San Diego (UCSD).

 Early life and education

 Italo Scanga was born on June 6, 1932, in Lago in Calabria, Kingdom of Italy (now Italy).
 In 1946, his family immigrated to the United States, when he was age 14.
 After graduation from Garden City High School, Scanga worked on the assembly line of General Motors factory.

 Scanga served in the United States Army from 1953 to 1955 in Austria, within the armored tank division.
-In 1956, Scanga married librarian Mary Louise Ashley, together they had five children.
+In 1956, Scanga married librarian Mary Louise Ashley, whom he had five children with.

 In 1960, Scanga graduated with a B.A. degree from Michigan State University.
-His classmates in college included Richard Merkin, and David Pease, who remain friends throughout his life.
+His classmates in college included Richard Merkin, and David Pease, who remained friends throughout his life.
 He studied under Lindsey Decker and Charles Pollock; Decker introduced Scanga to welding and sculpture.
 He received a M.F.A. degree from Michigan State University in 1961.